malcolmlett/malcolmlett.github.io/Autonomous-Monitoring-and-Control.md

 * Expected accumulated controller cost
 * Expected accumulated target cost

+The value of a goal is also a result of measures that estimate the intermediate-term effect on subsequent goals:
+* Expected controller opportunity cost (or benefit)
+* Expected target opportunity cost (or benefit)

-The value of the goal is also a result of measures that estimate the long-term benefit for future goals:
+And the value of the goal is also a result of measures that estimate the long-term benefit for future goals:
 * Reduced uncertainty in probability distribution of controller rewards being received in association with certain states
 * Reduced uncertainty in target's ability to reach goal states and in the expected elapsed time required
 * Target improves ability to reach goal states
 * Target becomes more efficient at reaching goal states

-Finally, the value of a goal depends on how long we attempt that goal for, as measured by the length of the trajectory from "now".
+Finally, the value of a goal depends on how long we attempt that goal for, as measured by the length of the trajectory from "now", and affecting:
+* Certainty of reaching goal (ie: closer goals are more likely to be reached)
+* Controller and target cost (ie: closer goals cost less)

 If already attempting the goal, this measures the value of continuing further.
 For example:
 * If nearing the goal state, the expected cost until reaching the goal reduces.